AnswerIn Phoenix, the median household income is $77,041. To rank in the top 20%, you need to earn more than $150,385. Top 5%: $377,000.

 80th percentile (top 20%)

-95th percentile (top 5%)
+95th percentile (top 5%) — estimated

 Source: US Census Bureau, American Community Survey 2023 5-Year Estimates.
-City-level p60 is used as the "median-ish" row because ACS quintile upper limits bracket the household median near p60 for most big US cities.
+City-level p60 is used as the “median-ish” row because ACS quintile upper limits bracket the household median near p60 for most big US cities.
+The Census Bureau top-codes its top-5% figure at $250,001 for high-income cities, so the 95th-percentile value here is estimated by fitting a Pareto tail to Phoenix's lower (un-top-coded) quintile breakpoints.
+Treat it as a modeled upper-tail benchmark, not a published ACS figure.

-Local economic context — Phoenix
+Local economic context

 Phoenix has quietly become one of the more interesting income stories of the 2020s.
 Semiconductor manufacturing is now the headline — Intel's Ocotillo campus in Chandler and TSMC's multi-billion-dollar fab in north Phoenix have dragged engineer wages up and pulled in a tier of specialized labor that didn't exist here a decade ago.
 Banner Health dominates the healthcare sector with roughly 50,000 employees statewide.
 American Airlines runs a massive reservations and operations center, Honeywell Aerospace is headquartered in Phoenix, and Freeport-McMoRan anchors the mining and commodities slice.
 Financial services grew aggressively as California firms relocated operations (Charles Schwab's footprint is a tell).
 The housing story is nuanced: Phoenix saw one of the sharpest 2020-2022 price runups in the country, with Zillow medians jumping over 40%, then a 2023-2024 soft correction as 7% mortgages collided with the summer heat-adjusted demand.
 A 3BR in Arcadia or central Phoenix still runs $700K-$1.1M; Gilbert and Chandler are the top-of-market suburbs where tech workers cluster.
 Commute reality is the Loop 101 and Loop 202, plus I-10 and the I-17, all of which slow to a crawl during rush hour despite Phoenix's generous road width.
 The Valley Metro light rail serves a narrow central corridor and doesn't help most commuters.
 Cost-of-living caveat: BEA RPP for Phoenix metro is roughly 101-102% of national, noticeably less affordable than five years ago.
 Arizona's 2.5% flat state income tax (since 2023) is the meaningful tax advantage.

-What this income feels like in Phoenix
+What this income feels like

 Top 20% in Phoenix feels genuinely comfortable — a 4BR in Gilbert or north Scottsdale, a pool that's actually usable eight months of the year, and the ability to absorb a $400 July electricity bill without flinching.
 You Costco-run on weekends and accept that May through September, anything outside between 10 AM and 7 PM is a heat-stroke risk.
 Groceries at Fry's feel reasonable.
 Childcare runs $1,300-$1,700/month, far below coastal benchmarks.
 The catch: if you bought a house in 2021, you're watching your equity move sideways, and the Phoenix job market outside of chips and healthcare is thinner than it looks.

-Top 20% reality check — Phoenix
+Top 20% reality check

 • You can own a 4BR with a pool in Gilbert or Chandler on a single top-20% income, a setup that's functionally impossible in coastal California at the same comp.